 Palm Oil – What’s it all about?

-Now before I go any further, if you have been incredibly efficient and purchased all the Easter eggs you usually buy and you read the packet and it contains palm oil then it’s okay!
+Before I go any further, if you have efficiently purchased your Easter eggs and you read the packet to find they contain palm oil… don’t worry!
 What’s done is done so please, please, please don’t beat yourself up about it because it won’t help anyone.

 However, if you haven’t been shopping yet, then here are some suggestions for which companies to